-The Commission shall establish an Advisory Committee comprising former secretaries of the GoN, former diplomats, international experts, and national experts.
-Meetings of the Advisory Committee shall be conducted at least on a semi-annual basis.
+The Commission shall establish an Advisory Committee comprising former secretaries of the GoN, former diplomats, international experts, national experts, and representatives from consumer groups.
+Meetings of the Advisory Committee shall be conducted at least on a semi-annual basis (subject-based discussions).